alan-turing-institute/KnowledgeFlows/report/report.md

 ### Comparison between "flows" and "connections"

-As seen in the previous tables, both connections and flows have compatible general results, the correlation between the SR weight between transition pairs observed in both samples for the same period of time is in the order of 0.98.
+As seen in the previous tables, both connections and flows have compatible general results, the correlation between the
+$SR_{sym}$ weight values between transition pairs observed in both samples for the same period of time is in the order of 0.98.

 The connection algorithm provides around 350 more pairs of industries than the **flow** algorithm (undirected transitions), this is caused by the property of the **connection** algorithm of considering all possible transitions in the period of 2 years, then increasing the probability of